 - 32% of women versus 21% reported having upset stomachs and indigestion in the past month.

 - The study also found that 31% of women versus 21% of men reported eating as a way of managing stress.

-As I coach moms around the country, while working with their families and kids who are struggling, I often see them trapped in this “supermom” mindset.
+Speaking with moms around the country, and working with their families and kids who are struggling, I often see them trapped in this “supermom” mindset.
 They devote everything in their lives to their kids.
 They feel great pressure to raise amazing kids, to provide the love, care, input, activities and insights that will lead to successful, happy, caring kids who won’t get off track.

 Why?
 One of a mama bear’s biggest instincts is to protect her kids from harm.